oscarfonts/TerrainService/README.md

 The most general method will return a 3D file from a 2D file:

-    el.layer('../data/test/simple.geojson'); //  Second param not set => outputs to stdout
+    el.layer('../data/test/simple.geojson' /* second param not set, outputs to stdout */);

-As seen case input or output files are not set, the process will read from stdin and write to stdout, respectively.
+In case input or output files are not set, the process will read from stdin and write to stdout, respectively.

-A method to transform a particular GDAL geometry is also avaliable:
+To transform a particular gdal.Geometry:

     var gdal = require('gdal');

     var geom_2d = gdal.Geometry.fromWKT("POINT(2.194048 41.424580)");
     var geom_3d = el.geometry(geom_2d);
     console.log(geom_3d.toWKT());

+A helper method is available to get the DEM extent as a gdal.Polygon:

+    console.log(el.extent().toJSON());

 Running as a web service